Naming of military air bases: Naming of United States airbases

-The United States Army call their air bases Army Airfields and like the Air Force, names most of them after a military or government figure (e.g. Biggs Army Airfield).
+The United States Army call their air bases Army Airfields and like the Air Force and Space Force, names many of them after a military or government figure (e.g. Biggs Army Airfield).
 Some Army Airfields are named for the Army base where they're located as well (e.g. Campbell Army Airfield, located at Fort Campbell).
 The Army also has Army Heliports such as Hanchey Army Heliport.
-As titled, these airfields are used by helicopters only.
+As titled, these airfields are mostly used by helicopters and other "rotary wing" aircraft.

-The United States Navy, United States Marine Corps, and United States Coast Guard generally prefer to name their bases for the area where they're located (e.g. Naval Air Station Pensacola, 'NAS Pensacola', Marine Corps Air Station Cherry Point, 'MCAS Cherry Point' and Coast Guard Air Station Elizabeth City).
+The United States Navy, United States Marine Corps, and United States Coast Guard generally prefer to name their bases for the area where they're located (e.g. Naval Air Station Pensacola, Marine Corps Air Station Cherry Point, and Coast Guard Air Station Elizabeth City).
 This is also to avoid longer names given by the pilots if names of persons are added.
-The Navy also operates a number of Naval Outlying Landing Fields, auxiliary air fields primarily used for flight training purposes.
+The Navy and Marine Corps also operates a number of Outlying Landing Fields, auxiliary airfields primarily used for flight training purposes.
+(Naval Outlying Landing Field Imperial Beach, Marine Corps Outlying Field Oak Grove, Marine Corps Auxiliary Landing Field Bogue, etc.)

-There are also a number of joint air bases throughout the U.S. These bases are owned & operated by one particular military component (usually the US Navy or US Air Force) and will have other military units (and sometimes non-military governmental air units) garrisoned at the base.
-Examples include Naval Air Station Joint Reserve Base New Orleans, Minneapolis–Saint Paul Joint Air Reserve Station, and Naval Air Station Joint Reserve Base Fort Worth.
+There are also a number of joint air bases throughout the U.S. These bases are owned & operated by one particular military component and will have other military units (and sometimes non-military governmental air units) garrisoned at the base.
+Examples include Naval Air Station Joint Reserve Base New Orleans, Minneapolis–Saint Paul Joint Air Reserve Station, Joint Base Andrews and Naval Air Station Joint Reserve Base Fort Worth.